 Many believe that the world is a mean, scary and dangerous place.
 Some of the reasons for this include poor communication and lack of understanding.
-Syracuse University started the Public Diplomacy Program to address the growing importance of building positive relationships and mutual understanding across the world.
+Syracuse University started the dual-degree program in international relations and public relations to address the growing importance of building positive relationships and mutual understanding across the world.

 Our dual-degree program is offered jointly by the Maxwell School and by the Newhouse School at Syracuse University.
-In less than two years, students in the Public Diplomacy Program earn two master’s degrees — one in International Relations from Maxwell and one in Public Relations from Newhouse.
+In less than two years, students in the dual-degree program in international relations and public relations earn two master’s degrees, one in International Relations from Maxwell and one in Public Relations from Newhouse.

 Our students find exciting and important jobs in government, non-governmental organizations (NGOs), and in public relations firms.
-Public Diplomacy graduates are making the world a better place.
-They are building positive relationships, opening doors of communication and improving understanding between people of different cultures.
+Dual-degree graduates in international relations and public relations are making the world a better place.
+They build positive relationships, opening doors of communication and improving understanding between people of different cultures.

 Dennis F. Kinsey, PhD